itsakettle/itsakettle.github.io.unpublished/_posts/2016-11-19-inside_som.md

                  som.grid)
 {% endhighlight %}

 The SOM has been produced using the unlabeled data.
-The plot below uses `plot.kohonen` with `type=mapping` to show the different species that have been assigned to each code i.e. we now layer the Species information on top of the map.
+The plot below uses `plot.kohonen` with `type=mapping` to show the different species that have been assigned to each code i.e. we now layer the species information on top of the map.

 {% highlight r %}